-If you do not know Jesus – we would like to tell you more about Him.
+If you do not know Jesus, we would love to tell you more about Him.
 Contact one of the Clergy at the Church Office, you could always pop-in and see them during Clergy Hour; 4-5pm on Wednesday.

 Our church vision

-The vision of our church is to make a difference wherever we are as we share faith for life.
+The vision of our church is to make a difference wherever we are as we share faith for life in Jesus.

 Our goal at St Mary’s is to share our faith by: